PiZissou/Bubo/README.md

 # API

-This Api can be used in 3dsmax with maxscript scripting language.
+This Api can be used inside 3dsmax with maxscript scripting language.

 ## Files Path
 	.\Bubo\API\API.cs